 c.
 What a great assurance and comfort from God.

 B. Jeremiah’s work of prophecy.
-Jehovah outlines of his work: “Then the LORD put forth his hand, and touched my mouth.
+Jehovah outlines his work: “Then the LORD put forth his hand, and touched my mouth.
 And the LORD said unto me:”

 2. Jeremiah’s preparation: “Thou therefore gird up thy loins, and arise, and speak unto them all that I command thee: be not dismayed at their faces, lest I confound thee before them.
-For, behold, I have made thee this day a defended city, and an iron pillar, and brazen walls against the whole land, against the kings of Judah, against the princes thereof, against the priests thereof, and against the people of the land.”
-Illustrate: The Whole Armor of God, Ephesians 6:10-17.
+For, behold, I have made thee this day a defended city, an iron pillar, and brazen walls against the whole land, against the kings of Judah, against the princes thereof, against the priests thereof, and the people of the land.”
+Illustrate The Whole Armor of God, Ephesians 6:10-17.

-3. Jehovah’s promise: “And they shall fight against thee; but they shall not prevail against thee; for I am with thee, saith the LORD, to deliver thee,” Jeremiah 1:9-19.
+3. Jehovah’s promise: “And they shall fight against thee, but they shall not prevail against thee; for I am with thee, saith the LORD, to deliver thee,” Jeremiah 1:9-19.
 This is Jehovah’s promise to all His prophets and leaders.
 Notice:

 a.
-Promise to Moses: “And he said, certainly I will be with thee; and this shall be a token unto thee, that I have sent thee: When thou hast brought forth the people out of Egypt, ye shall serve God upon this mountain,” Exodus 3:12.
+Promise to Moses: “And he said, certainly I will be with thee, and this shall be a token unto thee, that I have sent thee: When thou hast brought forth the people out of Egypt, ye shall serve God upon this mountain,” Exodus 3:12.

 c.
-Promise to Paul: “Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace: For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city,” Acts 18:9-10.
+Promise to Paul: “Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace: For I am with thee, and no man shall set on thee to hurt thee: for I have many people in this city,” Acts 18:9-10.

 d.
 Promise to his disciples, Matthew 28:19-20; Hebrews 13:5.